cdobbi/cdobbi/README.md

 # 👋 Hi there, I’m Christina Dobbins

 Faith-rooted rabbit breeder 🐇 and software developer 💻 based in Payson, Utah.
-I combine hands-on care with practical code—building tools that make livestock care smarter and more accessible.
+I combine hands-on care with practical code—building tools for the care and maintenance of livestock.

 ---